 The shopper on Stix didn’t just have one hurdle (choosing the right set) they also had a second one (knowing if they trusted a brand they had never bought from).
 Luckily, the client had an excellent video that showed the brand story and their focus on design.
 You can see it here:

-The trouble was this video lived on page 4 of the mobile page and wedged in between two important sections.
-It was likely that many would miss it.
+The trouble was this video lived on page 4 of the mobile page and wedged between two important sections.
+It was likely that many buyers missed it.
 So our simple idea was to 3x the video visibility by adding it to the top of the long-form sales pitch.

 This had a profound impact on the discovery rate of our long-form sales pitch.
-Where the subtle nudges generate a discovery rate of around 10% this frosted glass increased the discovery of our long-form sales pitch to over 40%.
-That 4x’es the test because now we can very quickly determine if Healthy Skeptics love, hate, or are indifferent to our Sales Pitch.
+Where the subtle nudges generate a discovery rate of around 10% this frosted glass increased the discovery rate to over 40%.
+That 4x’es the speed of the text.

 When No was clicked (see the frosted glass screenshot above) we immediately removed the frosted glass and got out of the way (the shopper was clearly signaling their preference by clicking No).